DanielMarx22/water-tester/README.md

 1. Clone this repository
 2. Open a terminal and run "cd water-tester" to get to project folder
 3. Make sure python is installed and run "python -m pip install flask" to install flask
-4. Then run "python3 demo_app.py"
+4. Then run "python demo_app.py"

 Then open your browser and navigate to: